hackclub/hackclub/workshops/weather_app/README.md

 Also, to round off the temperature we are using `Math.round()` function.

-Yipeee!
-We have now finsihed coding our weather app and the App is now ready to be used.
+Yippee!
+We have now finished coding our weather app and the App is now ready to be used.

 For seeing the end result use the `Run` button on `Repl`.